geoanalytics.tools

 Parameters

-• cutoffs (*int/*float) – The impedance cutoffs used to calculate the extent of the service areas.
+• cutoffs (*int/*float/str) – The impedance cutoffs used to calculate the extent of the service areas.
 It accepts a single cutoff value, or one or multiple values in an array format.
+For analysis on a per-facility basis, it accepts a string representing the name of the cutoff field in the input DataFrame.

 • unit (str) – Choose from Meters, Kilometers, Feet, Miles, NauticalMiles, or Yards for distance cutoffs.
 Choose from Milliseconds, Seconds, Minutes, Hours, Days, Weeks, Months, or Years for time cutoffs.
 By default, the cutoff values are in the units of the impedance attribute used by the selected travel mode.